csirick2020/Analyst_Screener/README.md

 The `sp500_ticker_retrieval.py` script uses the requests module and BeautifulSoup4 to scrape a regularly maintained Wikipedia page for all 503 tickers.
 It then "pickles" that list (storing it on your computer) with the option to update the data as S&P500 holdings change over time.

 The main `sp500_analyst_module.py` script imports this functionality and uses a for loop to make yfinance.Ticker() calls, accessing the upgrades_downgrades attribute of each ticker symbol.
-The program filters results to show only upgrades or coverage initiations rated as 'Buy', 'Outperform', or 'Overweight'.
+The program filters results to show only upgrades or coverage initiations rated as 'Buy', 'Strong Buy', 'Outperform', or 'Overweight'.

 ### 🎯 Enhanced User Experience